pwnfan/tagmark-ui/README.md

 - [x] fix overlay doc `<a>` style
 - [x] implement NOT keyword in the filter
-- [ ] rewrite UI code with Typescript or Flutter
+- [ ] rewrite UI code with a popular frontend framework
+- [ ] add right click menu into tabulator row to copy the json data of the row